jasonacox/tinytuya/README.md

 ## Tuya Device Preparation

 Controlling and monitoring Tuya devices on your network requires the following:
-* *IP* - The local area network address (IPv4) of the device e.g. 10.0.1.100
+* *IP* - The network address (IPv4) of the device e.g. 10.0.1.100
-* *ID* - The unique hardcoded identifier for the Tuya device
+* *ID* - The unique identifier for the Tuya device
 * *VERSION* - The Tuya protocol version used (3.1 or 3.3)
 * *LOCAL_KEY* - The security key created to encrypt and decrypt communication.
 Devices running the latest protocol version 3.3 (e.g. Firmware 1.0.5 or above) will require a device *LOCAL_KEY* to read the status.
 Both 3.1 and 3.3 devices will require a device *LOCAL_KEY* to control the device.

 ### Network Scanner

-The `tinytuya` module has a built in network scanner that can be used to find Tuya Devices on your local network.
+TinyTuya has a built in network scanner that can be used to find Tuya Devices on your local network.
 It will show *IP*, *ID* and *VERSION* for each device.

 ```bash
 python -m tinytuya scan